StackVista/stackstate-docs/use/alerting/notifications/channels/webhook.md

 The example doesn't authenticate the request, which can be added by verifying the value of the [token header](#validate-the-requests).

-Instead of using manually written Python it is also possible to use the [OpenAPI specification](https://github.com/StackVista/stackstate-openapi/tree/master/spec_webhook) for the webhook to generate a server implemenation in any of the languages supported by the [OpenAPI generators](https://openapi-generator.tech/).
+Instead of implenting this by hand it is also possible to use the [OpenAPI specification](https://github.com/StackVista/stackstate-openapi/tree/master/spec_webhook) for the webhook to generate a server implemenation in any of the languages supported by the [OpenAPI generators](https://openapi-generator.tech/).

 ## Related